gaochundong/Gimela/README.md

 Gimela
 ======
-Open source intelligent IP video surveillance system.
+Gimela is an open source intelligent IP video surveillance system.

 Important Notes
 ===============
-This is an experimental system which is created in my spare free time and could just work in some way, so it may not work as your expectation.
+This is an experimental system which was created in my spare time.
+Based on that, it can work in some way, and then it may not work as your expectation.

 Instroduction
 =============
+There are a few blog entries to introduce and demonstrate the Gimela system.
 + [Opensource IP Video Surveillance System Part1 : Introduction](http://www.cnblogs.com/gaochundong/p/opensource_ip_video_surveillance_system_part_1_introduction.html)
 + [Opensource IP Video Surveillance System Part2 : Foundation](http://www.cnblogs.com/gaochundong/p/opensource_ip_video_surveillance_system_part_2_foundation.html)
 + [Opensource IP Video Surveillance System Part3 : Cmd](http://www.cnblogs.com/gaochundong/p/opensource_ip_video_surveillance_system_part_3_commandline.html)